What are the best places for winter sun in Europe? Continue readings, and I will reveal them all!

 Make sure to visit the Colosseum and the Roman Forum; – because you can’t say you have been to Rome otherwise; head to Vatican City to explore St. Peter’s Basilica, the Vatican Museums and the Sistine Chapel; marvel at art in Borghese Gallery; wonder around the beautiful squares such as Piazza Navona, Piazza del Popolo, the Spanish Steps and Campo de’ Fiori; have a peek inside the Pantheon; go in search of the most splendid views of the city.
 Oh and by all means, make the most of all the delicious food.

-Keep in mind that you need to make reservations for most of Rome attractions, so check out these ticket and tour options for your convenience:
+Keep in mind that you need to make reservations for most of Rome attractions.

 Malta and Gozo